ziggy42/Pusher/README.md

 #Pusher

-Pusher is  python library for [Pushbullet](https://www.pushbullet.com/) .
+Pusher is a python library for [Pushbullet](https://www.pushbullet.com/) .